Bogor Regency: Administration

+Bogor Regency, together with Bekasi Regency and the cities of Bogor, Depok and Bekasi, are often collectively grouped as "BODEBEK" (an acronym of the names) and together constitute precisely those parts of West Java Province that lie within the Greater Jakarta metropolitan area or Jabodetabek (an acronym of Jakarta–Bogor–Depok–Tangerang–Bekasi).

 Sports

 Bogor Regency has good sports facilities.
-In Bogor Regency, there are also several Sports Center located in Cibinong or other districts.
-Besides Sports Center, Bogor Regency also has several stadiums, for example Pakansari Stadium and Persikabo Stadium are stadiums which is located in the administrative center of Bogor Regency, namely Cibinong.
+In Bogor Regency, there are also several Sports Centers located in Cibinong and other districts.
+Besides Sports Centers, Bogor Regency also has several stadiums, for example Pakansari Stadium and Persikabo Stadium are stadiums which are located in the administrative center of Bogor Regency, namely Cibinong.

-The association football team representing Bogor Regency in Liga 1 is Persikabo 1973 which was formed after the merger of PS TIRA and Persikabo Bogor.
+The association football team representing Bogor Regency in Liga 1 is Persikabo 1973, which was formed by the merger of PS TIRA and Persikabo Bogor.
 The women's football club in Bogor Regency is Persikabo Kartini which is a women's team from Persikabo 1973.
 Persikabo 1973 has several support groups, for example, Kabomania and Ultras Persikabo Curva Sud.

-Bogor Regency also has representatives in Proliga which is the highest division in the volleyball competition in Indonesia, namely Bogor LavAni which is a team founded by former president of Indonesia Susilo Bambang Yudhoyono on 1 December 2019, and made his debut in 2022 and won the title in his first season.
+Bogor Regency also has representatives in Proliga which is the highest division in the volleyball competition in Indonesia, namely Bogor LavAni, which is a team founded by former president of Indonesia Susilo Bambang Yudhoyono on 1 December 2019, and made its debut in 2022 and won the title in its first season.
 The team is based in LavAni Sports Center, Gunung Putri.